jo1nex/testpython/README.md

 ##  Gameplay Overview

-You play as a lone special agent on a mission to **defuse a bomb** hidden somewhere on the map.
+You play as a lone special agent on a mission to defuse a bomb hidden somewhere on the map.
-But first, you must **collect 10 bonuses** scattered across the level — all while dodging bullets and fighting enemies.
+But first, you must collect 10 bonuses scattered across the level — all while dodging bullets and fighting enemies.

+##  Controls

+- Move — `W` `A` `S` `D`
+- Shoot — `Space`

 ###  Features:
 -  **Bomb Defusal Objective** — but only after collecting 10 tools